blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 **I'd like to hear from you.** Have you met any of these milestones?
 Which one are you going for next?
 Was this article helpful?

 **Don't hesitate to contact me on Twitter** [@BeyondLoop](https://twitter.com/BeyondLoop), for questions or feedback.
-I'll be happy to help however I can.
+I'll be happy to help in any way I can.

 Until then, happy journey!